 The Directors have considered diversity in relation to the composition of the Board and its Committees and have concluded that its membership is diverse in relation to gender and its breadth of experience.
-The Board and its Committees comprise of two male and one female directors.
+The Board and its Committees comprise of three male and one female directors.
 The Company does not have any senior managers or employees.
-The Board has made a commitment to always consider diversity future appointments. in making future appointments.
-The Directors had taken the Board's diversity into consideration in the recruitment and appointment of the Audit Chair and took this opportunity to re-emphasise the commitment it made to continue to consider diversity when making all
+The Board has made a commitment to always consider diversity in making future appointments.
+The Board took diversity into consideration as part of the merger discussions and appointment of a new director from MIG 4 VCT and took this opportunity to re-emphasise the commitment it made to continue to consider diversity when making all future appointments.